In March of 1998, I turned 60. My son-in-law thought he should buy me something really special for my birthday.

 -- which is probably why there are no cameras like that today!
 It's a great spy camera!

 I love this camera for the reasons above, but I can no longer use it.
 The 2 MB Smart

-support for this camera.
-If anyone out there knows a way to download pictures, please
+support.
+If anyone out there knows a way to download pictures to my

-I wish I could attach the lens to my 12 megapixel Canon!
+I wish I could attach this lens to my 12 megapixel Canon!